 We have operated newspapers since 1878, when our founder, Edward W. Scripps, began publishing the Penny Press in Cleveland, Ohio.
-Today, the Scripps newspaper division operates in 13 markets across the United States.
+Today, the Scripps newspaper division operates in 13 local markets across the United States.
 We produce content that informs and engages local communities.
-We distribute our content primarily to four platforms: print, online, smartphone and tablet.
+We distribute our content primarily to four platforms: print, Web, smartphones and tablets.
 It is our objective to develop content and applications designed to enhance the user experience on each of those platforms.
-Our ability to serve our communities providing content across multiple digital platforms allows us to expand our audiences beyond our traditional print boundaries.
+Our ability to serve our communities by providing content across multiple digital platforms allows us to expand our audiences beyond our traditional print boundaries.

-Our digital sites offer comprehensive local news and information, and user-generated content.
+Our digital sites offer comprehensive local news and information and user-generated content.
 We continue to enhance our digital offerings, using features such as streaming video and audio, to deliver our news and information content.
-Many of our journalists routinely produce videos for consumption through our digital sites and use an array of social media sites such as Facebook, YouTube and Twitter to communicate with and build our audiences.
-We have embraced mobile technology by offering our products on e-readers as well as apps available on both the Apple and Android platforms.
+Many of our journalists routinely produce videos for consumption through our digital sites and use an array of social media sites, such as Facebook, YouTube and Twitter, to communicate with and build our audiences.
+We have embraced mobile technology by offering our products on apps available on the Apple, Android, Kindle Fire and Windows 8 platforms.

 We believe all of our newspapers have an excellent reputation for journalistic quality and content, which we believe is key in retaining readership.
-Our newspapers were recognized during 2012 by numerous regional and national journalism organizations for high-quality reporting across multiple platforms, including print, Web and mobile.
+Our newspapers were recognized during 2013 by numerous regional and national journalism organizations for high-quality reporting across multiple platforms.

-Over the years we have supplemented our daily newspapers with an array of niche products, including direct-mail advertising, total market coverage publications, zoned editions, specialty publications, and event-based publications.
+Over the years, we have supplemented our daily newspapers with an array of niche products, including direct-mail advertising, total market coverage publications, zoned editions, specialty publications, and event-based publications.
 These product offerings allow existing advertisers to reach their target audiences in multiple ways, while giving us a portfolio of products with which to acquire new clients, particularly small- and mid-sized advertisers.

-The markets and audiences that we serve are as follows:
+The daily circulation, which includes print and E-edition, for our newspaper markets and audiences that we serve is as follows: